Donate for Syria

 Or you can donate online.

-Although there is rarely any fighting in Syria anymore, the need in the country is growing.
+In addition, the humanitarian situation in the country remains critical and people are in urgent need of support in the areas of food, health, water and sanitation, shelter, education, protection and security.
 In addition to the consequences of the war, people are suffering above all from the economic crisis and high inflation.
 Many families can barely afford to eat, and there is a lack of work and prospects.
-The coronavirus pandemic has further exacerbated the situation.